 UK Private Pilot Licence Medical Requirements

 If a pilot cannot make the declaration, he or she should contact an AME.
-An EASA class 1 or class 2 or LAPL medical certificate is an acceptable alternative.CAA UK PPL Medical Declaration
+An EASA class 1 or class 2 or LAPL medical certificate is an acceptable alternative.CAA Pilot Medical Declaration

 EASA Medical Requirements

-Other than where a CAA temporary exemption arrangement is in place, pilots exercising the privileges of an EASA SPL or PPL are required to hold as a minimum an EASA class 2 medical certificate.
+Other than where a CAA temporary exemption arrangement is in place, pilots exercising the privileges of an EASA SPL or PPL are required to hold an EASA class 2 medical certificate.
 Pilots exercising the privileges of a LAPL are required to hold as a minimum an EASA LAPL medical certificate.
 Please note that from 8 Apr 20, the privileges of an SPL may be exercised with either a Class 2 or a LAPL medical certificate.

 Initial EASA medical certificates should be issued the by the country that issues the licence.
 It is possible to apply to the CAA for a ‘change of State of Licence Issue’ where the initial medical certificate was issued elsewhere under EASA rules.
 Subsequent revalidation/renewal can take place under any AME across Europe.